AdobeDocs/commerce-admin.en/help/stores-purchase/cart-persistent.md

 To use the persistent shopping cart, the customer's browser must be set to allow cookies.
 There are two types of cookies used for shopping cart operations:

-- **Session cookie** – A short-term session cookie exists during a single visit to your site, and expires when the customer logs out, or the session expires after a set time period.
+- **Session cookie** – A short-term session cookie exists during a single visit to your site.
+This cookie expires when the customer logs out or when the session expires.

 - **Persistent Cookie** – A long-term, persistent cookie continues in existence after the end of the logged-in session and keeps the customer's shopping cart content accessible.